-A century ago, becoming a gardener was considered to be a seed saver.
+A century ago, becoming a gardener was considered a seed saver.
 Our ancestors didn’t buy seeds from gardening stores or online stores.
-They grew plants and saved their seeds.
-Then they exchanged their saving seeds with friends and neighbors to get more variation to their crops.
+Instead, they grew plants and saved their seeds.
+Then they exchanged their saving seeds with friends and neighbors for more crop variation.

-If you are a hobby gardener and have a little extra time for creative gardening you may also try to save your tomato seeds.
-Saving tomato seeds is easier than other corps because they are self-pollinated and you don’t need to bother about male or female flowers.
+If you are a hobby gardener and have a little extra time for creative gardening, you may also try to save your tomato seeds.
+Saving tomato seeds is more accessible than other crops because they are self-pollinated, and you don’t need to bother about male or female flowers.

 But there are some other factors you need to consider before saving tomato seeds.

-- Saving tomato seeds mean saving money and you don’t need to buy seeds every year.
+- Saving tomato seeds means saving money; you don’t need to buy seeds yearly.

-- Moreover, your tomatoes become more adopted gradually every year to your particular microclimate.
+- Moreover, your tomatoes gradually become more adapted to your particular microclimate every year.

-- Brings you the opportunity to choose the healthiest, flavorful, vigorous and early ripe tomatoes.
+- It brings you the opportunity to choose the healthiest, most flavorful, most vigorous, and early ripe tomatoes.

-- Ensure you diseases and chemicals free seeds.
+- Ensure you have disease and chemicals free seeds.

 - No need to depend on seed companies.